 Other products that may assist are Cetrigen and Flints Lotion (These products are usually available at Produce Stores).

-The dosage recommended for an adult sick mangy wombat is 5ml, this allows for some spillage.
-Based on the mite life cycle, free living wombats need to be treated weekly for 8 weeks, then a further 4 fortnightly treatments.
-Making a total of 12 treatments.
+The dosage recommended for an adult sick mangy wombat is 20ml, this allows for some spillage.
+Based on the mite life cycle, free living wombats need to be treated once weekly for 15 weeks or less if all scabs have dropped off.

 Pole and Scoop Method